Jerami Grant Bio: Career & Net Worth

 From the 1980s to the 1990s, he also played for the Portland Trail Blazers, Washington Wizards, and Philadelphia 76ers.

-He also has three brothers named Jerai, Jerian, and Jaelin.
-He also has a stepsister, Mikayla, who is the result of his Father’s affair with Karen Mitchell.
+Jerami also has three brothers named Jerai, Jerian, and Jaelin.
+He also has a stepsister, Mikayla, from his father’s affair with Karen Mitchell.

 Family Legacy

-It’s also in his blood to play in the NBA.
-Jerian Grant, his brother, is a point guard for the Washington Wizards.
+Basketball runs in the Grant family.
+Jerian Grant, his brother, is a point guard for the Turk Telekom of the Basketbol Super Ligi (BSL).

-And his uncle Horace Grant (Harvey’s twin brother) won four championships, including three with the Chicago Bulls during Michael Jordan‘s first three-peat in 1991-93.
+His uncle Horace Grant (Harvey’s twin brother) is a former NBA player who won four championships, including three with the Chicago Bulls during Michael Jordan‘s first three-peat in 1991-93.

 When Charles Barkley asked Jerami where he ranked himself in his family hierarchy on “Inside The NBA,” he responded with a grin.